LaviSaini123/career-platform-prototype/README.md

-Here is a clean, professional README written exactly for *your* project structure, safe for GitHub (no secrets exposed), and ready to paste directly into your repo.

----

 # Career Platform Prototype

 A lightweight, browser-based career support tool designed to help students with resume improvement, career advising, and interview practice.